Juvenile Hell

-Juvenile Hell is the debut studio album by American hip hop duo Mobb Deep.
+Juvenile Hell is the debut studio album by American hip-hop duo Mobb Deep.
 It was recorded when they were still in their late teens and released on April 13, 1993, through 4th & B'way Records.
 Juvenile Hell was recorded between 1992 and 1993 and features production from DJ Premier & Large Professor.
-The album produced the two singles "Peer Pressure" & "Hit It from the Back".
+The album produced the two singles "Peer Pressure" and "Hit It from the Back".
 Upon its release the album failed to chart and shortly after the duo was dropped from their label.

 Critical reception

 The San Diego Union-Tribune wrote that Juvenile Hell "arrives well rapped, and the duo's slow, sure, muscular delivery is jazzed up nicely".